 There are plenty of forehead-flattering hairstyles out there.
 So it’s time to choose the one that best suits your style and face shape.
-Here are 10 hairstyles that look great on women with a receding hairline, and 4 to avoid.
+Here are 10 hairstyles for receding hairlines that look great on women, and 4 to avoid.

 Wash your hair (or at least your fringe) daily.
 Blowdry using a cylindrical brush for a soft, natural look.
 Style the rest of your hair however you like.

-Curls add volume and thickness which effectively hide hair loss.
+Curls are a great way to get volume in your hair.
+This added thickness can effectively hide hair loss or thin hair.
 Keep your hair relatively short so the weight doesn’t drag your curls down.
+This works best if you have a naturally curly hair type, such as 3A hair.

-This look works well if you have slight recession caused by traction alopecia.
+This look works well if you have a slight recession caused by traction alopecia, and can also be a great female hair loss hairstyle for thinning hair at the crown.

 Use foam rollers or another heatless curler to get dramatic curls overnight.
-(A curling iron also works, but heat can damage your hair, so use sparingly).
+(A curling iron also works, but heat can damage your hair, so use sparingly when styling hair).

 Style across your forehead or over any thinning patches to reduce the appearance of hair loss.